When your baby is sick, nights can be interrupted.

 If she’s had a high fever for several days, she might need some extra fluids through the night.

-You want to make sure that those only happen for a few nights.
+You want to make sure that those only happen for a few nights (unless your doctor advises otherwise).
 Three is kind of my rule of thumb.
 If anything happens for more than three nights, then there is the danger that the baby is going to now expect this and start waking up looking for feeds even once the sickness is gone.

 Another big mistake people make when their child is sick, is that they bring them into bed with them.
 Again, I understand it.
 I too want to be close to my little one when he is sick.
 I understand where that desire comes from.
 Again, you want to comfort your sick child.
 If you’re really concerned about your child through the night, it is a much better option for you to go to him.
 Throw down an air mattress.
 Spend a night or two in his room to keep an eye on him.
 Again, remembering my rule of threes, try not to do it for any longer than three nights or you might find yourself six months later still sleeping beside his bed.